3mdeb/96boards-docs-wiki/LatestSnapshots.md

 **Source for jessie rootfs build**

-We pull all the packages from Debian official repository.
-The only change is the uim package.
-Sources are available in github at [https://github.com/96boards](https://github.com/96boards)
+We pull most of the packages from Debian official repository.
+The remaining changes are available in github at [https://github.com/96boards](https://github.com/96boards)

 ### AOSP Build